Salinas Valley Samba: History

 The Samba joined the Men's Premier Soccer League in 2004, one of five expansion teams for the league's second season.
+They were the first soccer based in Salinas that played in a national league since the California Jaguars folded in 2000.
 They joined along with the Albuquerque Asylum, the Sonoma County Sol, the Sacramento Knights, and the Idaho Wolves.
 During their first season of play, the Samba finished the league in 5th place, five points behind the Utah Salt Ratz, who ultimately finished the season as league champions.

-The 2005 season saw the development of location-specific conferences as more teams were added to the league.
-This placed Salinas Valley in the Western Conference, with a majority of California teams (with the exception of the Las Vegas Strikers and the Albuquerque Asylum) The expansion of the league in 2006 brought further development of the conferences, as the Western Conference split into "Northwestern" and "Southwestern", and a Midwestern conference was added.
-The Salinas Valley Samba are currently in the Northwestern Conference.
+The 2005 season saw the development of location-specific conferences as more teams were added to the league, which changed its name to the National Premier Soccer League.
+This placed Salinas Valley in the Western Conference, with a majority of California teams (with the exception of the Las Vegas Strikers and the Albuquerque Asylum).
 The Samba finished the 2005 season in 4th place.
 Also in 2005 the Samba advanced to the second round of the Lamar Hunt U.S. Open Cup before being defeated by the Seattle Sounders.

+The expansion of the league in 2006 brought further development of the conferences, as the Western Conference split into "Northwestern" and "Southwestern", and a Midwestern conference was added.
+The Salinas Valley Samba were in the Northwestern Conference of the NPSL from 2006 through 2008.
 In 2006, they finished the year in 6th place.